0xE111/cat-400/README.md

 Quit with `ctrl+C`.
 Note that we passed `--loglevel` flag to the executable so that we can better know what's going on under the hood.

 We haven't defined any specific behavior, so server just runs by default.
-Now it's time for "hello world" program!

 <!--
 ### States